Cervical Cancer Screening: Pap Smear Pros & Cons

 About my recommended screening regimen

-I’m miles away from my Ban-the-Pap colleagues on this issue.
+I’m miles away from the Ban-the-Pap advocates on this issue.

 They say less Pap, or no Pap?